Fractional CFO vs Interim CFO: Key Differences & When to Hire

 Lack of Experience

-Welsh, who onboards interim CFOs to the BluWave network, says lesser-known candidates can embellish their background to land a prized opportunity.
+Ross, who onboards interim CFOs to the BluWave network, says lesser-known candidates can embellish their background to land a prized opportunity.

 When candidates see interim opportunities as a chance to build their skillset, it’s a recipe for disaster.

-“An interim CFO job probably isn’t the way to learn new types of business models, because interim CFOs need to jump in and know what they’re doing,” Slatton says.
+“An interim CFO job probably isn’t the way to learn new types of business models because interim CFOs need to jump in and know what they’re doing,” Slatton says.
 “Don’t try to think of an interim opportunity as a stretch opportunity.”

 Selecting the right interim executive can be difficult, but with the right evaluation process and support, you’re more likely to hire the best person much faster.